-- a) there is an EU citizen from whom the visa applicant can derive any rights - The burden of proof is discharged by presenting evidence as regards the EU citizen's identity and nationality (e.g. a valid travel document)44. - b) the visa applicant is a family member of such an EU citizen - The burden of proof is discharged by presenting evidence as regards the family member's identity (e.g. a valid travel document), their family ties (e.g. a marriage certificate, birth certificate, etc.) and, if applicable, proof of meeting the other conditions of Articles 2(2) or 3(2) of the Directive (e.g. evidence relating to dependency, serious health grounds, durability of partnerships, etc.). - c) the visa applicant will accompany or join an EU citizen in the host Member State.
+2) the visa applicant is a family member of such an EU citizen

+The burden of proof is discharged by presenting evidence as regards the family member's identity (e.g. a valid travel document), their family ties (e.g. a marriage certificate, birth certificate, etc.) and, if applicable, proof of meeting the other conditions of Articles 2(2) or 3(2) of Directive 2004/38/EC (e.g. evidence relating to dependency, serious health grounds, durability of partnerships, etc.).